-Tattoos and Piercings / Jewelry Piercings - students may wear earrings only.
-No other visible body piercings (jewelry or decorations) or gauges are allowed.
+Tattoos and Piercings / Jewelry Piercings - students may wear earrings.
+In addition, up to two additional facial piercings (jewelry or decorations) are allowed.
+No other visible body piercings (jewelry or decorations) are allowed.
 Clear spacers are allowed.
 Mouth grills or other face decorations.
 Oversized jewelry.
 Exposed tattoos that are lewd, vulgar, morbid, slanderous, incitant, offensive, or that depict violence or illegal activity.
 Hairstyles Hair/beards shall be neat, clean, and well groomed.
 Unusual and/or distracting hair designs.
 Hair combs or picks.
 Hair that covers the eyes.
 Shirts and Tops Extremely saggy/loose or tight shirt or top.
 Clothing must fit properly.
 Low cut designs (unless covered with conforming clothing).

-Shirts or tops that expose the midriff or back - racer back, string straps, strapless, see-through, low cut, tank/tube/halter tops, etc. (unless covered with conforming clothing).
+Pants and Shorts Shirts or tops that expose the midriff or back - racer back, string straps, strapless, see-through, low cut, tank/tube/halter tops, etc. (unless covered with conforming clothing).
 Tank tops, muscle shirts, sleeveless jerseys, tall t-shirts.
-Pants and Shorts Sagging or extremely baggy/sloppy pants.
+Sagging or extremely baggy/sloppy pants.
 Clothing must fit properly.
 Tears or holes showing skin above the student's fingertips.
 Extremely tight (skinny/knit, spandex, etc.) pants.
 Shorts shorter than fingertip length.
 Pajama pants.
-Dresses and Dresses or skirts shorter than fingertip
+Dresses and Skirts Dresses or skirts shorter than fingertip length.
 Hats Caps, hats, hoods, or other head coverings.
 Sunglasses.

-u

 Shoes No shoes.
 House shoes.
 Skate/Wheel type shoes.
 Hygiene Undergarments must be worn and unseen at all times.
 Visibly dirty, body odor.

-Other Items Trench Coats and Dusters

-Clothing that is lewd, vulgar, morbid, slanderous, incitant, offensive, or that depicts violence or illegal activity.
+Other Items Trench Coats and Dusters Clothing that is lewd, vulgar, morbid, slanderous, incitant, offensive, or that depicts violence or illegal activity.
 Clothing that depicts alcohol, drugs, tobacco, gangs or any other illegal content.
+No blankets will be allowed on the middle school campus.

-\Fingertip Length (Test) - the garment must extend below the student's fingertips when his/her arms are down to the side hanging naturally.
+Fingertip Length (Test) - the garment must extend below the student's fingertips when his/her arms are down to the side hanging naturally.
 The garment must be fitted appropriately at the waist.

-\\Principal's Discretion - occasionally the principal may lift these requirements for school spirit days.
+Principal's Discretion - occasionally the principal may lift these requirements for school spirit days.